Shaoun18/MultiShop-Ecommerce-Website/README.md

 == Frequently Asked Questions ==

-= Who can use Shopgrids? =
+= Who can use MultiShop? =
-Shopgrids is perfect for small businesses, freelancers, and agencies looking for a user-friendly e-commerce platform.
+MultiShop is perfect for small businesses, freelancers, and agencies looking for a user-friendly e-commerce platform.

 = Does it support custom themes? =
 Yes, you can customize the frontend using Laravel Blade templates.